Joao4569/farm_fresh/README.md

 - Instructions for runtime Python error found while deploying to Heroku sourced on [Slack](https://app.slack.com/client/T0L30B202/search/search-eyJkIjoiYmFja3BvcnRzLnpvbmVpbmZvIiwicSI6IlUwMjlVUUQyRUpDIiwiciI6ImJhY2twb3J0cy56b25laW5mbyJ9/thread/C7EJUQT2N-1661678262.009779) thread.
 Noted as bug no.9 in the [Bugs found section](#bugs-found).
 - I made use of [temp-mail.org](https://temp-mail.org/en/) for creating temporary emails for testing purposes throughout this build.
 - I made use of [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/) in order to generate Django secret keys where needed throughout this build.
+- I made use of [XML-Sitemaps.com](https://www.xml-sitemaps.com/) for creating the `sitemap.xml` file, for SEO optimization.